The initial online search spurring a raid on a Kansas paper was legal, a state agency says

 Department of Revenue spokesperson Zack Denney said it’s legal to access the driver’s license database online using information obtained independently.
 The department’s Division of Vehicles issues licenses.

 “That’s legal,” he said.
-“The website is pubic facing, and anyone can use it.”
+“The website is public facing, and anyone can use it.”

 The Kansas Bureau of Investigation continues to probe the newspaper’s actions.
 The KBI reports to state Attorney General Kris Kobach, a Republican, while the Department of Revenue is under Democratic Gov. Laura Kelly’s authority.